chesslablab/chess-data/cli/README.md

 ### Create JSON Files for the Frontend

-The following commands will create a bunch of JSON files in the `output` folder which are intended to be used by [Redux Chess](https://github.com/chesslablab/redux-chess).
+The following commands will create a bunch of JSON files in the `output` folder which are intended to be used by [React Chess](https://github.com/chesslablab/react-chess).

 Create the `output/autocomplete-events.json` file: